In this Article

 Both medical assistants and medical administrative assistants need at least a high school diploma or GED to work in the field.
 There are no formal higher educational requirements for either role.
 However, completing an educational program can boost your career.
 Most employers favor candidates who’ve completed a certificate program or earned a diploma or degree.

 Keep in mind that your classes for a medical assistant program will include clinical and science coursework.
-Your classes for medical office administration will not.
+Your classes for medical office administration will not, however taking business classes may help if you choose to work toward becoming a medical office manager or a similar role.

 Do I Need to be Licensed or Certified?